mcaceresb/stata-gtools/docs/usage/gegen.md

         creates a constant (within varlist) containing the sum of exp treating missing as 0.
 If missing is specified and all values in exp are missing, newvar is set to missing.
 Also see mean().

+    gini(exp)
+    gini|dropneg(exp)
+    gini|keepneg(exp)
+        creates a constant (within varlist) containing the Gini coefficient of exp, truncating negative values to 0. `gini|dropneg` drops negative values, and `gini|keepneg` keeps negative values as is (the user is responsible for the interpretation of the Gini coefficient in this case).

 Description
 -----------